moov-io/watchman/README.md

 ### Data Persistence

 By design, Watchman  **does not persist** (save) any data about the search queries or actions created.
 The only storage occurs in memory of the process and upon restart Watchman will have no files or data saved.
 Also, no in-memory encryption of the data is performed.

-### In-Browser Watchman Search

-Using our [in-browser utility](https://oss.moov.io/watchman/), you can instantly perform advanced Watchman searches.
-Simply fill search fields and generate a detailed report that includes match percentage, alternative names, effective/expiration dates, IDs, addresses, and other useful information.
-This tool is particularly useful for completing quick searches with the aid of a intutive interface.

 ### Go Library